VediRago/Fragments/04_Prose/10_Unity/Prose_Unity.md

 there is no movement.

-A gasp.

-As hands fail to reach her throat.
+A gasp as her hands fail to reach her throat.

 There’s no throat.